Dr Marguerite Schinkel

 I am interested in supervising research projects in the broad areas of penology and penal change, with a particular interest in projects which focus on any of the following themes:

-- Lived experience of punishment
+- The experience and impact of imprisonment

 - Punishment practices